Leonid Blyum's Everything I Know Series

 El BIG Hispano es el grupo hispanohablante de interés en la biotensegridad.
 Es una organización sin ánimo de lucro, compuesta por personas de diferentes disciplinas, quienes comparten su interés en el estudio, análisis, investigación y/o aplicación del principio de biotensegridad en su disciplina y vida cotidiana.

-…which gives you a chance to catch up on any episodes you've missed, or to re-watch your favorites!
+…catch up on episodes you've missed, or re-watch your favorites!

 Join our email list